Thick hyperbolic 3-manifolds with bounded rank: Wide product regions

 Below, `huge' is much bigger than `bounded', and both terms should be interpreted relative to the constants $\kappa^+,B,\epsilon,g$.

 \begin{proof}[Proof Sketch] (See Namazi \cite[\S 5]{Namaziquasiconvexity}.)
-It suffices to do the construction so that $U_2$ is incompressible in $M\setminus \Lambda$, since then $M \setminus U$ is incompressible in $M\setminus \Lambda$ by Van Kampen's theorem.
+We'll first work on constructing $\Lambda$ so that (1) and (2) hold.
+For (2) it suffices to do the construction so that $U_2$ is incompressible in $M\setminus \Lambda$, since then $M \setminus U$ is incompressible in $M\setminus \Lambda$ by Van Kampen's theorem.
 Also, by replacing $M$ by the cover corresponding to $\pi_1 U$, we can assume that $U$ separates $M$.

 Fix $n=n(g)$, to be determined later.
-If $U$ has huge $\epsilon $-width, then by Lemma \ref{bdlpr} (1) and Corollary \ref{cutting-product}, we can decompose $U$ as a union of product regions (or, $B$-product regions) and find a union $\Lambda$ of disjoint closed geodesics in $U_1 \cup U_3$, with $n$ geodesics contained in each of $U_1,U_3$, such that \begin{itemize} \item each component $\alpha$ of $\Lambda$ has bounded length, \item there is a huge $\epsilon $-distance between any two components $\alpha,\beta$ in $ \Lambda$, and between any component $\alpha$ and $\partial U_1 \cup \partial U_3$. \end{itemize} Moreoever, we can do this so that the widths of $U_1,U_3$ are at most some (huge) constant depending only on $B,\epsilon,g$.
+If $U$ has huge $\epsilon $-width, then by Lemma \ref{geosinprs} and Corollary \ref{cutting-product}, we can decompose $U$ as a union of product regions (or, $B$-product regions) and find a union $\Lambda$ of disjoint closed geodesics in $U_1 \cup U_3$, with $n$ geodesics contained in each of $U_1,U_3$, such that \begin{itemize} \item each component $\alpha$ of $\Lambda$ has bounded length, \item there is a huge $\epsilon $-distance between any two components $\alpha,\beta$ in $ \Lambda$, and between any component $\alpha$ and $\partial U_1 \cup \partial U_3$. \end{itemize} Moreoever, we can do this so that the widths of $U_1,U_3$ are at most some (huge) constant depending only on $B,\epsilon,g$.
 If any $\alpha$ comes within $0.025$ of itself, perform a surgery to get a shorter closed geodesic.
 (This argument is due to Gabai \cite{gabai1997geometric}, but see Namazi's proof.)
 Hence, we can assume each component $\alpha$ of $\Lambda$ is $0.025$-separated.